matomo-org/developer-documentation/docs/segments.md

 ```

 You need to use `urlencode($definition)`  if the segment is sourced from the `segment` table or from `SegmentEditor.getAll`.
 Then it should be encoded before being used in the `Segment` class.
 If there is a lot of passing the string around before creating a `Segment`, then it would be hard to figure out what to use.
 For reference see [#17029](https://github.com/matomo-org/matomo/pull/17029).

+## How do I get the correct expected segment hash for a segment?

+Execute the `SegmentEditor.getAll` API method as this should include the expected segment hash.